 Sgt.
-Carlos Mario Gómez Hincapie, a soldier with 20 years of satisfactory service, received a dishonorable discharge when he reported sales of stolen weapons, but it could have been a lot worse.
+Carlos Mario Gómez Hincapie, a soldier with 20 years of satisfactory service received a dishonorable discharge when he reported sales of stolen weapons, but it could have been a lot worse.
 An experienced arsenal manager, he provided CAMBIO with an amazing account of the disorder he found at his new post at the Vélez Battalion in San Pedro de Urabá.
 Weapons were lying here and there, and records were not maintained; under these conditions it was easy to steal weapons.
 He expressed shock to see that even some US-funded weapons, for which precise records are required, were missing.

 When he asked for an investigation, he was lucky to get home alive.
 He told CAMBIO that at first he was offered a bribe to keep quiet.
-He was told that a previous armorer had "made a lot of money, but then was killed."
-When he refused the bribe, he was warned that he was "messing with some powerful and dangerous people."
-CAMBIO reported that he was discharged, but barely escaped with his life when he learned of a plan to kill him. ("Militar fue echádo del Ejército por reportar robo de fusiles que irían al Clan del Golfo," by Alfredo Molano Jimeno, CAMBIO, April 16, 2023).
+He was told that a previous armorer had "made a lot of money, but then was killed".
+When he refused the bribe, he was warned that he was "messing with some powerful and dangerous people".
+CAMBIO reported that he was discharged, but barely escaped with his life when he learned of a plan to kill him. ("Militar fue echado del Ejército por reportar robo de fusiles que irían al Clan del Golfo", by Alfredo Molano Jimeno, CAMBIO, April 16, 2023.

-REVISTA RAYA referred to that CAMBIO story while reporting on a recently uncovered "hidden file" detailing losses of weapons and munitions at the armory of the National Police in Urabá.
-It recalled what had happened to Sgt.
+REVISTA RAYA was reporting on a recently uncovered "hidden file" detailing losses of weapons and munitions at the armory of the National Police in Urabá.
+It referred to what had happened to Sgt.
 Gómez and repeated his warning: "There's a network here.
 There's a criminal network, a mafia.
 There's a mafia.
 And believe me, no noncommissioned officer, no soldier, no civilian, would be able to direct it and protect it.
 There are high levels in the institution that are really running this network, and who have really corrupted the institution.
-I think they're serving as a center and are delivering this military equipment that belongs to the Defense Ministry to kill our own men and even the civilian population."
-Las municiones y explosivos de la Policia que terminaron en manos del Clan del Golfo", REVISTA RAYA, June 23, 2024."
+I think they're serving as a center and are delivering this military equipment that belongs to the Defense Ministry to kill

+Sgt.
+Carlos Mario Gómez Hincapie received a dishonorable discharge when he reported sales of stolen weapons ... but it could have been a lot worse. our own men and even the civilian population.
+"Las municiones y explosivos de la Policia que terminaron en manos del Clan del Golfo", REVISTA RAYA, June 23, 2024."